All Episodes

 We'll be back and continue with Governor Palin right after this.

-And we're back, our remaining moments with former Alaska Governor Sarah Palin starting her book tour today.
+And we're back on Remaining Moments with former Alaska Governor Sarah Palin starting her book tour today.

 Let's talk about your book tour, your career in general, Governor Palin.

-What do you who are you trying to reach uh and for what purpose with the with the book uh and your book tour?
+Who are you trying to reach and for what purpose with the book and your book tour?

 What's your goal here?

-Well, I'm not trying to reach the uh liberal elites in this country, and it's a good thing I'm not trying to, because I'm not succeeding there.
+Well, I'm not trying to reach the liberal elites in this country, and it's a good thing I'm not trying to because I'm not succeeding there.

-Just everyday hardworking Americans who want government back on their side and and I want to uh help them have their voice be heard, and the book is all about that, and the book is about um my record and my accomplishments as a mayor and as a governor that kind of lay the foundation for Americans to to see um where it was that I was and and how I got to where I am.
+And the book is about my record and my accomplishments as a mayor and as a governor that kind of lay the foundation for Americans to see where it was that I was and how I got to where I am.

-What's our biggest uh energy challenge as a country?
+What's our biggest energy challenge as a country?

-D Do you believe at all or some or a lot in the modern day go green movement of solar and uh wind and all of these nefarious things that really don't produce anything yet.
+Do you believe at all or some or a lot in the modern-day go-green movement of solar and wind and all of these nefarious things that really don't produce anything yet?

-Uh I think there's a lot of snake oil science involved in that and somebody's making a whole lot of money off people's fears that um the world is uh it's kind of tough to figure out with the shady science right now.
+I think there's a lot of snake oil science involved in that, and somebody's making a whole lot of money off people's fears that the world is - it's kind of tough to figure out with the shady science right now.

 What are we supposed to be doing right now with our climate?